My friend made a statement that shocked me.

-Fair enough, it looked like the “baby hadn’t been thrown out” after all— he still believed in the future physical return to earth of the Lord Jesus.
+Fair enough, it looked like the “baby hadn’t been thrown out” after all— he still believed in the future physical Return to earth of the Lord Jesus.

 First, there is a lot of unfulfilled prophecy in the Bible.
-Some has been fulfilled since it was written or declared – but much remains unfulfilled.
+Some have been fulfilled since it was written or declared – but much remains unfulfilled.
 It is estimated that about one-quarter to one-third of the Bible is prophecy.
 That’s a lot.

 Based on sheer volume, prophecy is important.

 Second, there have been significant godly people throughout biblical history who were prophets.
 These people include:

 Their service was vital to God and his people.